Joshswooft/search/README.md

 - global trendiness

 Based on these factors we may want to skew the scoring of BM25 to create a more personalized search.
 This allows us to do powerful things like promote new products, boost certain fields or disable showing products that are out of stock.

+Each shard will return top results (defaulting to 10) and send them back to coordinator.
+The coordinator will then merge these results together to get the top global results, which it then returns to the user.

 #### Mispellings